Horizon Cloud Service - next-gen Architecture

 Horizon Edge Deployment

 A Horizon Edge deployment is created on your behalf in the provider that you have registered and chosen for the Horizon Edge.
-All the necessary configuration components are automatically deployed on Azure via the service principal that was defined in the provider configuration.

 A Horizon Edge deployment includes: